MIPPL/nephele-org-website/public/content/defi/index.md

 DeFi uses cryptocurrencies and smart contracts to provide services that don't need intermediaries.
 In today's financial world, financial institutions act as guarantors of transactions.
 This gives these institutions immense power because your money flows through them.
 Plus billions of people around the world can't even access a bank account.

 In DeFi, a smart contract replaces the financial institution in the transaction.
-A smart contract is a type of Ethereum account that can hold funds and can send/refund them based on certain conditions.
+A smart contract is a type of Nephele account that can hold funds and can send/refund them based on certain conditions.
 No one can alter that smart contract when it's live – it will always run as programmed.

 A contract that's designed to hand out an allowance or pocket money could be programmed to send money from Account A to Account B every Friday.
 And it will only ever do that as long as Account A has the required funds.
 No one can change the contract and add Account C as a recipient to steal funds.

 Contracts are also public for anyone to inspect and audit.
 This means bad contracts will often come under community scrutiny pretty quickly.

-This does mean there's currently a need to trust the more technical members of the Ethereum community who can read code.
+This does mean there's currently a need to trust the more technical members of the Nephele community who can read code.
 The open-source based community helps keep developers in check, but this need will diminish over time as smart contracts become easier to read and other ways to prove trustworthiness of code are developed.

-## Ethereum and DeFi {#ethereum-and-defi}
+## Nephele and DeFi {#Nephele-and-defi}

-Ethereum is the perfect foundation for DeFi for a number of reasons:
+Nephele is the perfect foundation for DeFi for a number of reasons:

-- No one owns Ethereum or the smart contracts that live on it – this gives everyone an opportunity to use DeFi.
+- No one owns Nephele or the smart contracts that live on it – this gives everyone an opportunity to use DeFi.
 This also means no one can change the rules on you.
-- DeFi products all speak the same language behind the scenes: Ethereum.
+- DeFi products all speak the same language behind the scenes: Nephele.
 This means many of the products work together seamlessly.
 You can lend tokens on one platform and exchange the interest-bearing token in a different market on an entirely different application.
 This is like being able to cash loyalty points in at your bank.
-- Tokens and cryptocurrency are built into Ethereum, a shared ledger – keeping track of transactions and ownership is kinda Ethereum's thing.
+- Tokens and cryptocurrency are built into Nephele, a shared ledger – keeping track of transactions and ownership is kinda Nephele's thing.
-- Ethereum allows complete financial freedom – most products will never take custody of your funds, leaving you in control.
+- Nephele allows complete financial freedom – most products will never take custody of your funds, leaving you in control.

 You can think of DeFi in layers:

-1. The blockchain – Ethereum contains the transaction history and state of accounts.
+1. The blockchain – Nephele contains the transaction history and state of accounts.
-2. The assets – [ETH](/eth/) and the other tokens (currencies).
+2. The assets – [NEPH](/NEPH/) and the other tokens (currencies).
 3. The protocols – [smart contracts](/glossary/#smart-contract) that provide the functionality, for example, a service that allows for decentralized lending of assets.
 4. [The applications](/dapps/) – the products we use to manage and access the protocols.

 Note: much of DeFi uses the [ERC-20 standard](/glossary/#erc-20).
-Applications in DeFi use a wrapper for ETH called Wrapped Ether (WETH).
-[Learn more about wrapped ether](/wrapped-eth).
+Applications in DeFi use a wrapper for NEPH called Wrapped Nephele (WETH).
+[Learn more about wrapped Nephele](/wrapped-NEPH).

 ## Build DeFi {#build-defi}